-- Regularly reviewing your budget to determine whether you can find additional money for savings.
+- Regularly review your budget to determine if you have additional money for savings.

-- Setting clear goals for your automatic savings, both for the short- and long-term.
+- Set clear goals for your automatic savings—both for the short- and long-term

-- Utilizing a high-yield savings account to earn the best APY possible on the money you're setting aside.
+- Utilize high-yield savings account to earn the best APY on the money you're setting aside.

-- Choosing a savings account with minimal fees so you get to hold on to all the interest you're earning.
+- Choose a savings account with minimal fees, so you get to hold on to all the interest you're earning.

-- Withdrawing from your savings only when truly necessary.
+- Withdraw from your savings only when it is truly necessary.

 In April 2020, the Federal Reserve eliminated the cap of six withdrawals a month from savings accounts under Federal Regulation D. Any more than that, and you could trigger an excess withdrawal penalty.
 Not to mention, making excessive withdrawals from savings is counter-intuitive to the purpose of having an automatic savings plan.